-It is important to note that no teachers (including Executive teachers and the Chaplain) are academically qualified to conduct serious counselling sessions with a student suffering with a profound distress or mental illness and will not attempt to provide anything more than a supportive role in assisting the student to find appropriate help.
+It is important to note that no teachers (including Executive teachers) are academically qualified to conduct serious counselling sessions with a student suffering from profound distress or mental illness and should not attempt to provide anything more than a supportive role in assisting the student to find appropriate help.
 Typically, this will be via parental access to professional counselling services.
+To avoid a potential unhealthy student dependency on a particular staff member teachers need to navigate a line of care and concern for a student, and actively refrain from allowing an environment of time-consuming, dependent behaviour to develop.

-In the case of suspected mental illness (depression. anxiety and other disorders) parents should consult their general medical practitioner first.
+The Headmaster, Deputy Headmaster, Dean of Students, Dean of Studies, Head of School or School Sister may indicate to a parent the need for medical, counselling or educational referral.
+No other staff members are permitted to suggest such a course of action to parents without the express permission of one of the Executive staff members listed above.
+In the case of suspected mental illness (depression. anxiety and other disorders) parents should be directed to consult their general medical practitioner first.
 It must always be remembered that conditions such as clinical depression are illnesses that must be treated by medical professionals.